OPEN YOUR HOME TO THE WORLD

 Impact of Coronavirus

-As of March 17, CIEE is continuing as planned to offer all 2020-2021 High School USA programming.
+CIEE is continuing as planned to offer all 2021-2022 High School USA programming.

-This is an extraordinary time, and we strongly believe that when the world recovers, these exchanges will be all the more important, to promote public diplomacy and bring people back together.
+This is an extraordinary time, and we strongly believe that as the world recovers, these exchanges are all the more important, to promote public diplomacy and bring people back together.